mbrubeck/agate/README.md

 Agate is a server for the [Gemini] network protocol, built with the [Rust] programming language.
 Agate has very few features, and can only serve static files.
 It uses async I/O, and should be quite efficient even when running on low-end hardware and serving many concurrent requests.

+Since Agate by default uses port 1965, you should be able to run other servers (like e.g. Apache or nginx) on the same device.

 ## Learn more

 * Home page: [gemini://gem.limpet.net/agate/][home]